jarekbird/CodeTestBuddy/README.md

 I completed the entire project at 5/30/2019 4 PM.
 Adding the memoization took a while.

 It's still running slow.
-I think the next thing i would want to do if I wwere to continue this further is put memoization at the database call level or perhaps somewhere else.
+I think the next thing i would want to do if I were to continue this further is put memoization at the database call level or perhaps somewhere else.
 Also it might be possible to find some early stopping criteria.
 Not sure.

 This was an interesting problem!
 Thanks for the opportunity!